fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 #### Website

-Website uses the Pro Agent as it normally would, and communicates with Chrome extension using [native communication channel](https://developer.chrome.com/docs/extensions/mv3/messaging/#external-webpage).
+Website uses the Pro Agent as it normally would, and communicates with Chrome extension.

 #### Chrome Extension